EXECUTIVE BRIEF

 Whether you're preparing for CMMC Level 2 or responding to new contractual clauses, ISI simplifies the compliance process while strengthening your security posture.

-Retention depends on contract and agency policies.
+CUI retention depends on DoD contract clauses and agency policies.
 CUI must be protected if it retains its designation and sensitivity.
+Organizations must maintain appropriate security controls throughout the lifecycle of the data, including during storage, transmission, and disposal, and ensure personnel receive adequate CUI training.